Progression Global Celebrates Excellence in Environmental Sustainability with India Green Awards - www.lokmattimes.com

 Progression Global Celebrates Excellence in Environmental Sustainability with India Green Awards

-PNN New Delhi [India], January 12: Progression Global, a leading advocate for environmental stewardship and sustainability, marked a momentous ...
+New Delhi (India), January 13: Progression Global, a leading advocate for environmental stewardship and sustainability, marked a momentous occasion ...

 “Our collective commitment to a greener, more sustainable future has been exemplified by the remarkable initiatives showcased here tonight,” said Ashish Nandan Shrivastava, CEO of Progression Global.
 “The India Green Award serves not only as a recognition of outstanding achievements but also as a catalyst for further innovation and dedication to environmental sustainability.”
 The event celebrated inspiring stories of change, honoring individuals and organizations who have demonstrated exceptional dedication to the well-being of our planet.
 These stories stand as a testament to the transformative power of collective action and the impact of small steps when magnified across communities and industries.